My Golden Visa immigration services logo

 Yes, the Hungary Golden Visa program is a residency-by-investment program that allows foreigners to obtain European residency by investment.

-Applicants are required to invest in one of three fields:
+Applicants are required to invest in one of two fields:

 • purchase of real estate fund units — €250,000+;